Ultimate Guide for Choosing Your Dress

 Some of the links below are affiliate links where I get a small kickback.
 I always appreciate the support!

 Your elopement dress is going to go on quite the adventure compared to a typical dress.
 This isn’t a wedding or reception where you’ll be inside most of the day.
 You’ll want to consider the style, fabric, and texture of a dress in a totally different way.
 So what makes for a great elopement dress?
 What should you be looking for?

 Things to Consider For Your Elopement Dress:

 - Packability: You want to know how easy it is to pack in your suitcase and backpack when you hit the trail.
 On the trail though, you can attach your dress to the outside of your backpack.
 And to help you when hiking, use bungee cords to strap it to your pack and keep it from swaying back and forth.
-We’ve seen it all, including couples who had DIY clips they made at home to secure their outfits on their packs.
+I’ve seen it all, including couples who had DIY clips they made at home to secure their outfits on their packs.

 - Weight: You want a lightweight dress for warm weather or longer hikes.
 And a heavier dress if you’re eloping in the fall or winter.
 This isn’t usually a huge factor, but when trying on dresses, try to think about how heavy it is compared to other dresses you liked.
 You’ll be the one carrying it on your hike!

 Of course, you’ll want to think about the time of year and the location you are getting married.
 Will it be cold, windy, and snowy?
 Hot, dry, and sandy?
 Rainy and muddy?
 Knowing what weather you might have will help with the type of fabric/dress you’ll want to look for.

 - Winter/Fall: heavier fabrics like silk, satin, charmeuse, polyester